Jamie Langley: Bradford Bulls

 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Langley played from the interchange bench in the Bulls' 22-4 victory.
 Langley played for the Bradford Bulls from the interchange bench in their 2004 Super League Grand Final loss against the Leeds Rhinos.
 In 2005 he made 28 appearances and played for the Bradford Bulls from the interchange bench in their 2005 Super League Grand Final victory against the Leeds Rhinos.
 As Super League champions Bradford faced National Rugby League premiers Wests Tigers in the 2006 World Club Challenge.
 Langley played at loose forward in the Bulls' 30-10 victory.

 Awards

 In 2006 Jamie was awarded 3 club awards for his performances throughout the season, these included; The Peter Lovett Trophy for Top Tackler and the Telegraph and Argus Best Average Award, with 7.39.
 He also got Head Coach Steve McNamara’s vote as Prized Bull.

 Langley signed a new 3-year contract on 3 April 2007 to keep at the Bulls until 2010.
 Langley missed the later part of 2007 through injury.

 Representative

-Jamie Langley won caps for England while at Bradford Bulls in 2004 against Russia, France, and Ireland, and won a cap for Great Britain while at Bradford Bulls in 2007 against Fiji (sub).